tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 2. Rate Columns (Case Rate, Death Rate)
     - Rates should only be calculated when there are confirmed cases or deaths.
     - We interpolated rate values only where confirmed cases > 0, to avoid introducing false trends.
-    - Remaining missing values (e.g., at the start/end of the time series) were filled using forward/backward fill.

 This ensures:
 - No artificial rates appear where no cases existed